kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Rest of June

 - I practice every day at the conservatory.
-- One morning I am practicing and Domingo opens the door and pokes his head through and looks at me meaningfully.
+- One morning I am practicing and Domingo opens the door and pokes his head through and looks at me meaningfully, as if to say "I won".
 - I feel overwhelmingly sexually aroused a lot at home, and masturbate often, even on the days I don't go to the conservatory.

 !!! info "In retrospect"
-    - I don't realize I'm being recorded audibly doing this via my mobile phone.
+    - I don't realize I'm being recorded audibly (at least) via my mobile phone.
     - I find this out when the hackers reveal themselves to me, from August/September 2023 onwards, for example when they repeat parts of conversations I've had back to me in fake Twitter account profiles or random posts I see.
     - I don't realize it is highly likely I'm being filmed with secret cameras in my flat too.